Now accepting new patients — call 212-328-1180

 Session flow

-CST is typically performed fully clothed, with light touch and careful listening to tissue response.
-Sessions are individualized and can be oriented toward:
+Craniosacral therapy is typically performed fully clothed, with light touch and careful listening to how the tissue responds.
+There is no cracking, twisting, or forceful manipulation.
+Sessions are individualized, and depending on what your body needs, they can be oriented toward several goals.

 • Decompressing head, neck, and jaw tension common in high-stress training cycles.